Andy4495/timex-sinclair-1000/README.md

 ## ROM Chip Adapter to Use Standard EPROMS

-The ROM in the TS1000 is a mask rom (Motorola part ZCM38818P) with the pinout of the obsolete 2364 ROM.
+The TS1000 uses a mask ROM (Motorola part ZCM38818P) which has the pinout of the obsolete [2364 ROM][38].
 A more readily available 2764 EPROM can be used with the [23xx Adapter][33] from Retro Innovations.
-The adapter can be used as-is with the default jumper settings and does not need the 74HCT138 decoder chip.
+The bare-PCB version of the adapter can be used as-is with the default jumper settings and does not need the 74HCT138 decoder chip.

 ### Mapping a 2764 EPROM to the TS1000 2364 ROM

-If you want to make your own 2764->2364 adapter, see the table below.
-Note that the 2364 is a 24-pin part and the 2764 has 28 pins.
-The pins are mostly the same if you align the "bottom" of the two chips (i.e., line up 2364 pin 12 with 2764 pin 14).
+The signal connections from a 2764 to 2364 are listed in the table below.
+Note that the 2364 has 24 pins and the 2764 has 28 pins.
+The pins are mostly the same if the bottom of the 2364 is aligned with the bottom of the 2764 (i.e., line up 2364 pin 12 with 2764 pin 14).

 | 2364 Pin | 2364 Signal | 2764 Pin | 2764 Signal | Notes                         |
 | :------: | :---------: | :------: | :---------: | :---------------------------- |